Inglewood Oil Field: Operations

 Oil recovered from the Inglewood field is processed onsite to remove water and gas.
 Produced water – water pumped up from the formation along with the oil – is reinjected into the formation by means of a series of water injection wells scattered throughout the oilfield.
 Gas is processed onsite to remove hydrogen sulfide and other contaminants, and once it is of marketable quality is sold to the Southern California Gas Company.
 Oil after processing is temporarily stored in tank farms onsite and moved by pipeline to the sales facility in the northeastern part of the oil field, immediately south of the Community Center at Kenneth Hahn State Recreation Area.
 Oil is sold and transported away from the field in a pipeline owned by Chevron to area refineries where it is mostly made into gasoline for sale in the Southern California market.

 The sales terminal at the northeastern part of the oilfield also receives crude oil, gas, and produced water by pipeline from Freeport McMoRan's drilling island at the Beverly Hills Oil Field on Pico Boulevard.

+Depictions

+The Inglewood Oil Field is featured in the video games Mario Kart Tour and Mario Kart 8 Deluxe in a race track based on Los Angeles called Los Angeles Laps.
+In the games, players drive through the oil field and under oil drills on the track.